Dating with IBS

 If you don’t feel comfortable being alone with your date in a residential setting, then choose a restaurant you are comfortable with.
 Pick a place you’ve eaten at before without triggering symptoms and where you know the menu well.
 This way you can order a meal without having to ask the waiter too many questions as you try to steer around your trigger foods.

-In this article we’ve already discussed that dating can lead to stress, which can lead to symptoms.
+We’ve already discussed that dating can lead to stress, which can lead to symptoms.
 By using breathing exercises, practicing yoga and exercising regularly, You can minimize those pre-date jitters.
 Check out some of the other articles on our site to find even more ways to help decrease stress!